How to Increase Your Pediatric Board Exam Score

 The system works like this.

-Step 1: You answer a question from a question bank.
+Step 1: Answer a question from a question bank.
 If you get the answer wrong, read the explanation.
 Then write down in your notebook the part of the explanation that describes why the correct answer is correct.
 This process helps to identify your unknown unknowns.
 Subsequently, if there is any other information that you did not know or somewhat knew, record it as well in your notebook under the same topic.

-Earlier in this post, I mentioned that to supercharge your standardized exam score you’ll need two things: a notebook and time.
+Earlier in this post, I mentioned that you’ll need two things to supercharge your standardized exam score: a notebook and time.
 The notebook you can buy anytime.
 However, time disappears.